apollographql/router/DEVELOPMENT.md

     npm run start
     ```

-### Run the router against the docker-compose or nodejs setup
+### Run the router against the docker-compose or Node.js setup

 Once the subgraphs are up and running, run the router with this command: